federicobaldini/spinning-donut/README.md

 ```
 and a donut will start spinning!

-If you don't have Cargo installed, run this command on your terminal if you start fro  the project root:
+If you don't have Cargo installed, run this command on your terminal if you start from the project root:
 ```
 ./src/main
 ```